Khyal

 Khyal or Khayal (ख़याल / خیال) is a major form of Hindustani classical music in the Indian subcontinent.
 Its name comes from a Persian/Arabic word meaning "imagination".
-Khyal is associated with romantic poetry, and allows the performer greater freedom of expression than dhrupad.
-In khyal, ragas are extensively ornamented, and the style calls for more technical virtuosity than intellectual rigour.
+Khyal is associated with romantic poetry, and allows the performer greater freedom of expression than dhrupad and is sung with the tabla instead of the pakhavaj.
+In khyal, ragas are extensively ornamented, and the style calls for more technical virtuosity.